sct-pipeline/multiparametric-fixed-fov/README.md

 - Organize your data as indicated above
 - Download (or `git clone`) this repository.
 - Go to the repository folder: `cd multiparametric-fixed-fov`
-- Edit the file `parameters.sh` and modify the following variables:
+- Edit the file `parameters.sh` and modify the variables according to your needs:
   - `PATH_DATA`: Absolute path to the DATA folder.
-E.g.: `/Users/bob/data/`
+E.g.: `/Users/bob/data`
+  - `SUBJECTS`: List of subjects to analyze.
+If you want to analyze all subjects in the `PATH_DATA` folder, then comment this variable.
   - Superior-Inferior (S-I) location of the center of FOV: Uncomment **only one** of the following variables, depending if the FOV is centered at a disc or at a mid-vertebral level, and replace `X` with the value corresponding to your